hatzkel/TradingViewCAT/README.md

 ## Instructions
 You will either need to have firewall settings that allow the webhook to be sent the host or use ngrok.
+If you have a VPS this can also run on AWS free tier just makesure to have your firewall configured to allow it to receive the TV webhooks.
+Otherwise please download ngrok.
-Please download ngrok.
-Otherwise you will have to configure your firewall to allow the webhooks to be received by the host running this application.
+You can also run this on your PC but again you will have to configure your router/firewall to allow access. this application.